lsst-sims/sims_featureScheduler_runs1.7/README.md

 baseline_nexp1_v1.7_10yrs.db
 baseline_nexp2_v1.7_10yrs.db

 Our latest baseline runs, with 1x30s and 2x15s visits.
+Note all the otehr runs in this release are done with 2x15s snaps, so baseline_nexp2_v1.7_10yrs.db is the best run to use for comparisons.

 ## rolling